-- Like your outputs, your prompts should be visible in full to someone reading or evaluating your work. - GenAl tool, as well as the original input(s) you provided for the tool to work with. - an appendix. - Where you used non plain text elements in a prompt (e.g. uploaded an image or file) you should indicate what this data comprised.
+- Like your outputs, your prompts should be visible in full to someone reading or evaluating your work. - Your goal is to allow a reader to discern the scope and detail of the particular request(s) you made in a GenAl tool, as well as the original input(s) you provided for the tool to work with. - Again, the easiest and most compact way to do this is with a sharing link, where your prompts will be visible.
+As previously, if you cannot link to your conversational interaction, reproduce it in full as an appendix. - Where you used non plain text elements in a prompt (e.g. uploaded an image or file) you should indicate what this data comprised.